Choominator/pushd/README.md

 The `-r` option throttles the rate of notification requests per second per connection.
 The default for this option is 5 notifications per second per connection.
 If your average rate of notification requests in a minute exceeds this value, new connections will be open to help drain the notifications queue.
 Specifying a value of 0 disables this option, which makes it possible to send as many notifications as network conditions coupled with the maximum allowed number of HTTP/2 streams allow.

-### Interacting With the Daemon
+### Communicating With the Daemon

-This daemon accepts input in the form of UDP packets containing complete JSON strings sent to its listening port.
-The root object is always a dictionary with the following keys:
+This daemon accepts input in the form of UDP packets containing complete JSON strings sent to its listening ports.
+The root object for both the group registration and notification request ports is always a dictionary.

-* `type` - This key accepts string values and  is optional, and is used to set the request type.
-It can either be set to `register` for group registration, to `background` to send a background notification, which is the default, to `normal` to send an alert, or to `urgent` to send an urgent alert.
+The dictionary for the group registration port accepts the following keys:

+* `group` - A mandatory key whose value must be a string containing the name of the group to register or modify;
+* `device` - A mandatory key whose value must be a string containing the lower-case hexadecimal representation of the device token to assign.

+The dictionary sent to the notification request port accepts the following keys:

+* `type` - An optional key whose value must be the string `"background"`, `"normal"`, or `"urgent"`, for background notifications, normal alerts, or urgent alerts respectively.
+The default value if this key is not specified is `"background"`.
-* `expiration` - This optional key accepts an integer that contains the Unix time, that is, the number of seconds since 1970-01-01 0:00:00 in UTC until which the notification is considered useful.
-APNs will attempt to deliver the notifications generated from this request until this time expires, or only once if it's either not specified or specified as 0.
+* `expiration` - An optional key whose value must be an integer containing the Unix time, that is, the number of seconds elapsed since 1970-01-01 00:00:00 Coordinated Universal Time until which APNs should attempt to deliver the notifications, or `0` to only attempt to deliver them once.
+The default value if this key is not specified is `0`.
-* `group` - This key accepts a string and specifies the group to which a device token must be assigned or the group of device tokens to notify.
-I might add the option to specify multiple groups in the form of an array of strings in the future.
+* `group` - A mandatory key whose value must be a string containing the name of the device group to notify.
+This causes `pushd` to generate one notification per device in the group.
-* `key` - This key accepts a string and specifies the collapse ID for the generated notifications, which causes multiple notifications to coalesce into a single alert displayed on the user's device.
+* `key` - A mandatory key whose value must be a string of at most 64 bytes identifying the contents of the notification.
+All notifications with the same value for this key will coalesce into a single alert.
-* `payload` - This key specifies the payload to send in the generated notifications.
-The corresponding value for this key is any JSON data structure as defined at the [Generating a Remote Notification](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/generating_a_remote_notification) documentation page.
+* `payload` - A mandatory key whose value must be a dictionary structured as specified by Apple at the [Generating a Remote Notification](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/generating_a_remote_notification) documentation page.
-* `device` - This key accepts a string containing the lower case hexadecimal representation of the device token to associate with the specified group.

-In the future I plan on accepting notification and registration requests on different ports.

 ## Example